singleron-RD/CeleScope/doc/assay/multi_rna.md

 Note that the `./shell/{sample}.sh` must be run under the working directory(You shouldn't run them under the `shell` directory)

 ## Main output
 - `featureCounts/{sample}_aligned_sortedByCoord_addTag.bam` This bam file contains coordinate-sorted reads aligned to the genome.
-This bam can be used as input file for downstream analysis like[velocyto](http://velocyto.org/).
+This bam can be used as input file for downstream analysis like [velocyto](http://velocyto.org/).
 It contains the following `tag` fields:

 |Tag|Description|
 |--|--|